 Types of Depreciation Schedule

-Depreciation schedules can vary depending on industry, asset types, and company practices.
+These depreciation schedules may differ depending on the company’s industry, the specifics of the assets, and internal management approaches.
 However, below are the widely recognized types of depreciation schedules:

 1. Full Depreciation Schedule